Log data ingestion time in Azure Monitor

 30 seconds to 15 minutes

-Azure data adds more time to become available at an Azure Monitor Logs ingestion point for processing:
+Azure data adds more time to become available at a data collection endpoint for processing:

-- Azure platform metrics are available in under a minute in the metrics database, but they take another 3 minutes to be exported to the Azure Monitor Logs ingestion point.
+- Azure platform metrics are available in under a minute in the metrics database, but they take another 3 minutes to be exported to the data collection endpoint.

 - Resource logs typically add 30 to 90 seconds, depending on the Azure service.
 Some Azure services (specifically, Azure SQL Database and Azure Virtual Network) currently report their logs at 5-minute intervals.
 Work is in progress to improve this time further.
 To examine this latency in your environment, see the query that follows.